UBO registers in Europe

 UBO information in relation to trusts will be kept by the Cyprus Securities and Exchange Commission (CySEC) however that register appears not to be accessible yet.

-Access to the Czech Republic UBO register (evidence skutečných majitelů) is partly publicly available for free and without any registration or authentication needed.
+Access to the Czech Republic UBO register (evidence skutečných majitelů) is available for free and without any registration or authentication needed.
 Data available includes name, place of residence, year and month of birth and citizenship of the beneficial owner of the legal entity.
 Also the nature of the beneficial owner’s status and the size of the beneficial owner’s share, is often available.
 In case of an indirect ownership however, no ownership structure is provided.

 Denmark has already for years, like the UK, one of the easiest accessible corporate registers where also the UBO information is collated.
 Information about ownership is publicly available without restriction, also in English.
 Anyone can look up a company/entity and see who the registered owners are, and anyone can look up a person and see for which companies the person is registered as an beneficial owner.

 Information on UBOs of Estonian companies is publicly available at the website of the Estonian Commercial Register.
 The register is available in English and for 1 euro the data on UBO’s of a company is provided.
 Pro-tip 1: go also for the ‘documents in the business file’ and buy for 2 euro the original documents which usually provide more detailed information (such as passport numbers).
 Pro-tip 2: the register can also be queried by UBO, if you have the name, date of birth and country of origin.